Become a Licensed Special Education Teacher (PK-3, K-6, or 6-12)

 Will I need to complete an interview?
 What are video recorded responses?

-As a support, please refer to this presentation which provided more details about this requirement, as well as tips & tricks for successfully completing your video recorded responses and essay.
+As a support, please refer to this presentation which provides more details about this requirement, as well as tips & tricks for successfully completing your video recorded responses and essay.